Library

 Perfect Dictation

-Like a running dictation, but it must be perfect.
+Like a running dictation, but it has to be perfect!

 Put students into groups of three.
 Student A and B scan the QR code and then, once the page has loaded, click their corresponding "Student A" or "Student B" button.
 Students A and B will read, Student C will act as a messenger.